kelzceana/CI-CD/README.md

 # maven-project

-This maven project wrritten by ValaxyTech will be deployed to an EC2 server from a jenkins pipeline
+This maven project wrritten by ValaxyTech will be deployed to an Tomcat server from a jenkins pipeline

 #Technologiesused:
 <br>